 In the goal of therapy, HRT is for the quick relief of symptoms and disease prevention.
 BHRT balances hormones and improves the quality of life.

 For the preparation, HRT is commercially prepared.
 For this reason, hormones are in standard doses.
 BHRT is given in individualized doses according to your needs.
 But it’s worth mentioning that there are bioidentical hormones that are also commercially prepared.

 As for care during therapy, HRT needs regular monitoring because of the risk of side effects.
 Examples include migraines, gut issues, swelling, cramps and vaginal bleeding.
 BHRT requires little to no therapy care.

-Finally, when it comes to accessibility, both HRT and BHRT needs a doctor’s prescription.
+Finally, both HRT and BHRT need a doctor’s prescription when it comes to accessibility.
 I mentioned that BHRT has some pre-dosed hormones – you need a prescription to get them.